NCAS-CMS/cms-website/pages/cylc8.md

 Cylc 8 replaces the Python 2 based Cylc 7 software.
 It is a complete rewrite in Python 3 and contains many changes from Cylc 7, so we encourage you to look at the documentation.
-The user interface system is still being developed and does not yet have full functionality.

 Useful links:
 * [Cylc 8 documentation](https://cylc.github.io/cylc-doc/stable/html/index.html)